-What is a short sale?
-A short sale happens when the amount of the outstanding loans is greater than the value of the home.
-This may be attributed to many factors, but most often is a result of a rapidly declining real estate market.
+Don't know what a short sale is?
+A short sale occurs when you owe more than what the house will possibly sell for.
+This could be caused by many factors, but frequently is a result of a rapidly declining real estate market.

-First, determine the true market value of your property.
-For those whose finances are already stretched, engaging a licensed appraiser may not be feasible.
-Therefore, a qualified local REALTOR® that knows the current conditions of the Guerneville real estate market is the best way to get a reliable idea of your home's value.
+First, assess the true market value of your property.
+Since hiring a licensed appraiser may not work with your already tight budget, a qualified local REALTOR® that knows the current conditions of the Guerneville real estate market is the best way to get a reliable estimate of what your home could sell for.

 Next, calculate your closing costs.
-My work in this area means I know to consider fees such as title report, appraisal, escrow, property taxes, and agent commissions to calculate your final costs upon closing.
+My experience means I know to account for fees like title report, appraisal, escrow, property taxes, and agent commissions to calculate your final costs at closing.

-Finally, call your lender and let them know of the situation.
+Finally, get in touch with your lender and tell them of your situation.
 They may even have a particular department that handles short sales.
-Ask about their specific procedures.
-Some lenders will be more able to work with you than others.
-They may be able to lessen your loan principal or make other arrangements.
-Your lender will have to agree to the final sale.
+Ask about their particular process.
+Some lenders will be more willing to work with you than others.
+They may be able to reduce how much you owe or make other arrangements.
+Your lender will have to approve the final sale.